EU lawmakers pass landmark tech rules, but enforcement a worry

 By Foo Yun Chee

-BRUSSELS, July 5 (Reuters) - EU lawmakers gave the thumbs up on Tuesday to landmark rules to rein in the power of tech giants such as Alphabet GOOGL.O unit Google, Amazon AMZN.O, Apple AAPL.O, Facebook FB.O and Microsoft MSFT.O, but enforcing them could be an issue due to regulators' limited resources.
+BRUSSELS, July 5 (Reuters) - EU lawmakers gave the thumbs up on Tuesday to landmark rules to rein in tech giants such as Alphabet GOOGL.O unit Google, Amazon AMZN.O, Apple AAPL.O, Facebook FB.O and Microsoft MSFT.O, but enforcement could be hampered by regulators' limited resources.

 In addition to the rules known as the Digital Markets Act (DMA), lawmakers also approved the Digital Services Act (DSA), which requires online platforms to do more to police the internet for illegal content.

 Companies face fines of up to 10% of annual global turnover for DMA violations and 6% for DSA breaches.
-Lawmakers and EU states had reached a political deal on both sets of rules earlier this year, leaving some details to be ironed out.
+Lawmakers and EU states had reached a political deal on both rule books earlier this year, leaving some details to be ironed out.

-The two rule books for Big Tech built on EU antitrust chief Margrethe Vestager's experiences with investigations into the companies.
-She has set up an DMA taskforce, with about 80 officials expected to join up, which critics say is inadequate.
+The European Commission has set up a taskforce, with about 80 officials expected to join up, which critics say is inadequate.
+Last month it put out a 12 million euro ($12.3 million) tender for experts to help in investigations and compliance enforcement over a four-year period.

+EU industry chief Thierry Breton sought to address enforcement concerns, saying various teams would focus on different issues such as risk assessments, interoperability of messenger services and data access during implementation of the rules.

+Regulators will also set up a European Centre for Algorithmic Transparency to attract data science and algorithm scientists to help with enforcement.

-Lawmaker Andreas Schwab, who steered the issue through the European Parliament, has called for a bigger taskforce to counter Big Tech's deep pockets.
+Lawmaker Andreas Schwab, who steered the issue through the European Parliament, has called for a bigger taskforce to counter Big Tech's deep pockets and array of lawyers.

 European Consumer Organisation (BEUC) echoed the same worries.